rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 ![Little doggy woggy]({{ site.url }}/img/anglemax.png)
 ![Little doggy woggy]({{ site.url }}/img/anglerandom.png)

-Kind of neat!
 It turns out that in our square grid of nails, changing the sampling radius changes the angle of all possible values that can be drawn.
-In a radius of 1, for example, we see only straight lines and 45 degree angles, and the result almost looks like a mosaic.
+In a radius of 1, for example, the algorithm only chooses points from the surrounding 9, which results in only straight lines and 45 degree angles.
+This looks kind of mosaic-like.
 In the max radius, you get hundreds of slightly different angles that make the dog look kind of spooky or phantasmic.
 It seems like somewhere in the middle is a nice balance between 1) long & short lines and 2) angle consistency and diversity.

 ### Increasing line connectivity

 One thing you might notice about the above lines is that they are often unconnected.
 In other words, often times the algorithm will fail to find a valid next point and start a new random thread instead of continuing the old one.
-This results in many one-off lines and abrupt endings, which impact the clarity of the image.
+This results in many one-off lines and abrupt endings, which impact the clarity of the image and make it harder to draw.

 Take a look at the above renderings and see if you can figure out why this happens.
 It's very subtle.
-(Hint: try looking for the brightest points in the images).
+(Hint: try looking for the brightest points in the images, which are the ones drawn the most frequently).

-It turns out the brightest points are the nodes themselves, which make sense.
-If 5 lines share a node and are drawn with intensity of red 30, the node will have intensity of red 150.
+It turns out the brightest points are the nodes themselves.
+If 5 lines share a node and are drawn with intensity of red 30, the node will have intensity of red 150 whereas the surrounding pixels will have an intensity of 30.
 What this means for our algorithm is that nodes are peaking out and returning "false" early.
 This forces our algorithm to begin a totally new line even if many more lines might be able to be drawn from that node.
-As a result, it needs to spend extra cycles calculating a random start (expensive) & there appears an ugly disconnected stroke on the rendering.

-This is easy to solve: we just change the "decreasePixelsInPlace" function to only decrease the pixels _between_ nodes.
+This is easy to solve.
+We just change our drawing function so that it only paints pixels _between_ nodes.
 The result changes instantly:

 **Left**: Same settings with the "random radius" function.  **Right**: Weighted random radius and original (sparse) grid.